Pittsfield, Massachusetts: Government

 Pittsfield employs the mayor-council form of government.
-The mayor is Linda Tyer, who was elected for Pittsfield's first four-year term in January 2016, succeeding Daniel Bianchi, who served the city since January 2012.
+The mayor is currently Peter Marchetti, who was elected to a four-year term in January 2024.
 The city is fully functioning, with all the major public services, including Berkshire Medical Center which is the only hospital in the northern part of the county, and the region's only VA medical clinic.
 The city's library, the Berkshire Athenaeum, is one of the largest in western Massachusetts, and is connected to the regional library system.
-Pittsfield is also the county seat of Berkshire County, and as such has many state facilities for the county.
+Pittsfield is also the county seat of Berkshire County, and thus has many state facilities for the county.
 In 2011, the City of Pittsfield received 129 designs of prospective official flags from residents in honor of the 250th anniversary of Pittsfield's incorporation as a town, with the winning design submitted by Shaun Harris.

-On the state level, Pittsfield has two elected representatives to the Massachusetts House of Representatives: the Third Berkshire District, which covers most of the city proper and is represented by Tricia Farley-Bouvier and the Second Berkshire District, which serves portions of Berkshire County as well as portions of Hampshire County and Franklin County, represented by Paul Mark.
-In the Massachusetts Senate, the city is represented by Adam G. Hinds of the Berkshire, Hampshire, Franklin and Hampden district.
+On the state level, Pittsfield has a single elected representative to the Massachusetts House of Representatives: the Second Berkshire District, which covers the entire city proper and is represented by Tricia Farley-Bouvier.
+In the Massachusetts Senate, the city is represented by Paul Mark of the Berkshire, Hampden, Franklin and Hampshire district.
+Tara Jacobs (D-North Adams) represents Pittsfield as part of the Eighth Massachusetts Governor's Council district.
 The city is patrolled by the Fourth (Cheshire) Station of Barracks "B" of the Massachusetts State Police.

 On the national level, Pittsfield is represented in the United States House of Representatives as part of Massachusetts's 1st congressional district, and has been represented by Richard Neal (D) of Springfield since 2013.
 Massachusetts is represented in the United States Senate by senior Senator Elizabeth Warren (D) and junior Senator Ed Markey (D).